fvalentini/Neural_Networks/README.md

 # Neural_Networks
-To store codes related to neoral nets
+To store codes related to neural nets